Civil defense siren

-A civil defense siren, also known as an air-raid siren or tornado siren, is a siren used to provide an emergency population warning to the general population of approaching danger.
-It is sometimes sounded again to indicate the danger has passed.
-Some sirens, especially within small municipalities, are also used to alert the fire department when needed.
-Initially designed to warn city dwellers of air raids during World War II, they were later used to warn of nuclear attack and natural disasters, such as tornadoes.
+The civil defense siren is a form of siren used to warn civilians of approaching danger - a form of Emergency population warning.
+Initially designed to warn city dwellers of air raids (air-raid sirens) during World War II, they were later used to warn of nuclear attack and natural disasters, such as tornadoes (tornado sirens).
 The generalized nature of sirens led to many of them being replaced with more specific warnings, such as the broadcast-based Emergency Alert System and the Cell Broadcast-based Wireless Emergency Alerts and EU-Alert mobile technologies.